If you aren’t sure how to optimise your website content for SEO and rank better in Google, I have some basic tips to get you started.

 Optimizing page titles

-How to optimize meta descriptions for a better Click Through Rate
+How to optimise meta descriptions for a better Click Through Rate

 Make sure to use the FAB principle (feature, advantage, benefit).
 This is a classic sales copy technique.
 Don’t forget to also include a CTA (call to action).
 Get people clicking through onto your site.